ServiceStack/ServiceStack.Examples/src/Docs/markdown/markdown-razor.md

 See other [Markdown Features](markdown-features) in ServiceStack and how this website makes use of them in [About Docs](about).

-# Introducing the new Markdown Razor View Engine
+# Introducing the new Markdown Razor View Engine!!

 Markdown Razor is the first HTML and Text (i.e. Markdown) view engine built into ServiceStack.
 The pages are simply plain-text Markdown surrounded by MVC Razor-like syntax to provide